 I see a number of independent insurance agencies who produce great online content to build their agency brand and place themselves in the buying path of consumers.
 But I don’t see many captive agencies doing the same.

-Maybe a captive agency will have a harder time being unique because of the dominance of their national brand.
+Maybe a unique captive insurance agency is harder to achieve because of the dominance of their national brand.
 But the internet has changed everything about buying and selling.
 It stands to reason that the success of a local insurance agency will be, in large part, the result of its online curb-appeal and content.
 That will be true for captive and independent agencies alike.